g-l-i-t-c-h-o-r-s-e/RKModel.pde/README.md

 # WIP
-For video export to work, after installing the Video Export library it requires replacing the videoExport.jar located in `Documents\Processing\libraries\VideoExport\library\videoExport.jar` with [this version](https://github.com/hamoid/video_export_processing/blob/kotlinGradle/p5library/videoExport/library/videoExport.jar), if you are using Processing 4+
+For video export to work, after installing the Video Export library it requires replacing the videoExport.jar located in `Documents\Processing\libraries\VideoExport\library\videoExport.jar` <br>
+with [this version](https://github.com/hamoid/video_export_processing/blob/kotlinGradle/p5library/videoExport/library/videoExport.jar), if you are using Processing 4+